-Abdominoplasty for the Philadelphia, Bryn Mawr, & Newtown Square Areas
+Abdominoplasty for the Bryn Mawr, Newtown Square, and Philadelphia Areas

 Sometimes, achieving a flat and toned belly takes a little help beyond lifestyle improvements.
 While smart food choices can lead to weight loss and regular exercise can firm up abdominal muscles, the fact remains that laxity and excess skin in the stomach area can persist, creating a flabby look that will not go away no matter how many sit-ups you do.
-A tummy tuck in the Philadelphia area with Dr. Laura Gowen can tackle this issue.
-Men and women alike choose the Cirillo Center for Plastic Surgery in Bryn Mawr and Newtown Square to help give them the flat abdomen they seek.
+A tummy tuck in Bryan Mawr or Newtown Square with Dr. Laura Gowen can tackle this issue.
+Men and women alike choose the Cirillo Center for Plastic Surgery in the Philadelphia area to help give them the flat abdomen they seek.

 A tummy tuck or abdominoplasty is not intended to be a weight loss procedure.
 By removing excess tissue and tightening the abdominal wall, it will create a flatter, firmer stomach.
 A consultation with our skilled board-certified, fellowship-trained plastic surgeon, Dr. Gowen, will allow you to discuss your concerns and help you determine whether a tummy tuck is right for you.

 Who is a Good Candidate for a Tummy Tuck?

 Since an abdominoplasty brings tone and definition to a flabby or loose abdominal area, it is ideal for patients who have lost a significant amount of weight and are now only affected by sagging, loose skin.
 This prior weight loss could have occurred due to a variety of reasons, such as a change in diet, physical exercise, liposuction, or even pregnancy.